WORLD GEOGRAPHY A - Z ATLAS

 Projekt Inledning SVENSKA

 Eventually, it is hoped to be in a position to travel around the world in 80 days or less using energy from nature.
-We know that is a long way off, but if we don't try to raise the bar, we will never get there.
+We know that is a long way off, but if somebody does not try to raise the bar, we will never get there.
 For sure, as and when an autonomous navigation is safely completed, that will herald a new era of navigation precision.